 Screenwriter Vs Scriptwriter: What's the Difference?

-Screenwriter Vs Scriptwriter: What's the Difference? - Writing for a film, TV serial, OTT series, talk show, theatre production, documentary, etc. requires writers with various skill sets.
-In the context of these productions, there are two types of writers - Screenwriters and Scriptwriters.
+Screenwriter Vs Scriptwriter: What's the Difference? - Writing for a film, TV serial, OTT series, talk show, theatre production, documentary, etc. requires different skills in a writer.
+There are two types of writers in this production.
+These are Screenwriters and Scriptwriters.
 These terms are often used interchangeably.
-However, there are some subtle distinctions.
-Where Scriptwriting includes writing for live and recorded programs, talk shows, video games, etc., Screenwriting is related to writing stories for films, TV serials, OTT series, and essentially any piece of production on a screen.
-It can be said that all screenwriting is scriptwriting but not all scriptwriting is screenwriting.
-Screenwriting can also be considered a special form of scriptwriting.
-Let's learn some more about the two in the article below.
+However, there are some small differences between the two.
+Scriptwriting includes writing for live and recorded programs, talk shows, video games, etc. However, screenwriting is related to writing stories for films, TV serials, OTT series, and for any piece of production on a screen.
+We can say that all screenwriting is scriptwriting, but not all scriptwriting is screenwriting.
+Check out this article to know more about Screenwriter and Scriptwriter.
+Also, know how they are different from each other.

 What is Web Journalism?